 Phonics and Reading Schemes

-As children move through the early stages of acquiring phonics, they practise by reading texts which are entirely decodable for them from a number of quality and carefully selected books, which are nationally recommended.
+As children move through the early stages of acquiring phonics, they practise by reading phonetically decodable texts which are very closely matched to a child’s current phonics phase so that each child can achieve success in their reading.

 Once children have a secure knowledge of letter/sound correspondences and can blend words confidently, they access our book banded reading scheme which has a wide variety of books accessible for children as they develop through fluency and maturity.
 This is designed to give children experience of a variety of reading genres.
 There are fiction and non-fiction books within each level.

 All children are encouraged to select books from the classroom, library or home to share with their parents to encourage a love of reading.

 The school has high expectations for pupils to read at home.
 We ask that a child reads at home a .